yuki-yano/human-in-the-loop/README.md

 ## Features

-- **Discord Integration**: Questions are sent to Discord threads with user mentions
+- **AI-to-Human Communication**: Enables AI assistants to ask humans for information, decisions, or clarifications in real-time
-- **MCP Protocol Compliant**: Works with any MCP-compatible AI assistant
+- **Discord Thread Integration**: Creates dedicated Discord threads for each question with automatic user mentions
-- **Type-Safe**: Built with TypeScript in strict mode
+- **Configurable Timeouts**: Set custom response timeout periods (default: 5 minutes)
-- **Functional Programming**: Pure functions and explicit error handling
+- **MCP Protocol Support**: Compatible with any MCP-enabled AI assistant (Claude Code, Cline, etc.)
-- **Well Tested**: Comprehensive unit and integration tests using Vitest
+- **Conversation History**: All interactions are preserved in Discord threads for future reference

 ## Installation